ibm-cloud-docs/discovery-data/train.md

 The training data that is used to train the relevancy model includes these parts:

 -   A natural language query that is representative of a query that your users might submit
--   Results of the query, which are returned by the service
+-   Results of the query which are returned by the service
--   The rating that you apply to the result that indicates whether the result is `relevant` or `not relevant`.
+-   The rating that you apply to the result that indicates whether the result is `relevant` or `not relevant`

 To apply relevancy training to a project, complete the following steps: